jobbogamer/PokeStreamer-Tools/README.md

 I *highly* recommend you use the zip located [here](http://pkmn.net/?action=content&page=viewpage&id=8644) as it includes all the required images named the way my script expects them to be named (i.e. numbered by PokeDex number).

 Download and extract this to your newly cloned directory's `/pokemon-images/` folder.
-If you're using the zip above, you'll need to move all the sub directories from `/pokemon-images/PKMN.NET Sprite Resource 4/Pokémon/` to `/pokemon-images`, or change the values in config.
-This is an optional location that you can change later in the config if you wish.
-The edited versions of the lua scripts (currently just gen3) no longer require the images to be placed alongside them.
-This directory may be anywhere you want.
+If you're using the zip above, you'll need to move all the sub directories from `/pokemon-images/PKMN.NET Sprite Resource 4/Pokémon/` to `/pokemon-images` (such that the `BW` folder is at `/pokemon-images/BW`), or if you're a masochist, you can change the values in config.
+The edited versions of the lua scripts no longer require the images to be placed alongside them.
+The `/pokemon-images/` directory may be anywhere you want as long as you update the config.

 **Note**: All images in the specified image directories are loaded into memory by the server.
 This isn't a problem for the images in the suggested ZIP (~5MB depending on which generation), but if you use larger ones, you may run into some memory difficulties.